styromaniac/SUMI/README.md

 nix-env -iA nixos.python3Packages.pip
 ```

-Note:
-- For CentOS 7, the EPEL (Extra Packages for Enterprise Linux) repository is required to install `pip`.
-- CentOS 8 and newer versions use `dnf` as the default package manager.
-- Always ensure your system's package index is up-to-date (`update`, `refresh`, `--sync`) before installing new packages.

 ## Install Python3 Modules

 Finally, use `pip` to install the required Python modules:

 ```
 pip install requests PyGObject
 ```
----

 ## Extracting and Running the Installer Script